-In this lesson you will learn the very basics of synthesis to get that better understanding of “sound design” as a beginner.
+In this post you will learn the very basics of synthesis to get that better understanding of sound design as a beginner.
 For the sake of this lesson, we will be using FL Studio’s 3x Osc, because that’s about the simplest synthesizer and easiest to understand.

 What is a synthesizer?